Save time. Buy ferry tickets in advance. Online ticket holders enter the terminal through a separate line during peak travel times.

 Vehicle tickets can only be purchased at Jack Layton Ferry Terminal, Booth 1.

-Ticket fees include the price for the driver only.
-Each additional passenger will be charged for a single-ride ticket.
+Ticket fees include the price for the driver only and include return trip.
+Each additional passenger will be charged for a round-trip ticket.

 Vehicle tickets are non-refundable and are not transferable.